Barnetby railway station: History

 A serious accident occurred near the station in 1983, when one passenger died after a freight and passenger train collided.
 In 2001 a new footbridge complete with ramps was built.

 The lines through the station were re-signalled over the Christmas and New Year of 2015/16, with the new colour light signals installed and the old manual signal boxes at Wrawby Junction and Barnetby East closed during a 17-day blockade.
 The area is now under the control of the York IECC.

 Facilities

-The station is unmanned as noted, but has a self-service ticket machine, accepting card payments only, to allow passengers to buy tickets prior to departure or for the collection of pre-paid tickets.
+The station is unstaffed as noted, but has a self-service ticket machine, accepting card payments only, to allow passengers to buy tickets prior to departure or for the collection of pre-paid tickets.
 Passengers paying by other methods (e.g. cash) must buy their ticket from the conductor on the train.
 There are waiting shelters on each island platform (but no other permanent buildings), along with customer help points, digital information screens and timetable poster boards.
 Step-free access is available to all platforms via the fully accessible footbridge from the car park and station entrance.